 Additional Costs for Fairtrade Gold

-Jewelers must trace Fairtrade Gold through their inventory system and track it for FLOCert.
-This involves a lot of extra paperwork, in addition to developing new systems that track Fairtrade Gold, keeping it separate from other gold in the system.
+Also, we are required to tack and trace Fairtrade Gold through their inventory system for FLOCert.
+After three years, they sent someone to our shop and reviewed our paperwork and we passed.
+So, just being part of this system involves a lot of extra paperwork, in addition to developing new systems that track Fairtrade Gold, keeping it separate from other gold in the system.

-A small jeweler also has to pay extra in casting costs.
-For example, a typical simple gold wedding ring can be made through mass production, but a small jeweler might have to cast a Fairtrade white gold ring as a single boutique item, which adds a lot of expense.
+We have also have had to pay extra in casting costs.
+For example, a typical simple gold wedding ring can be made through mass production, but when we cast a Fairtrade white gold ring, it is a single boutique item.
+Even simple projects become custom projects.

-Additionally, as pioneers in the US, we have been subject to unexpected supply delays and numerous obstacles— including cash flow issues, being forced to indirectly purchase Fairtrade Gold from England, being subject to erroneous import charges and expensive shipping, and struggling to make sheet and wire products that would otherwise be easily available.
+Additionally, as pioneers in the US, we have been subject to unexpected supply delays and numerous obstacles— including cash flow issues, having to stock about an extra fifteen ounces of gold because of the irregularlity of the supply chain.
+If we were not using Fairtrade gold, we could order the gold as we needed it instead of having to finance it. of extra gold in our company because of the irregular being forced to indirectly purchase Fairtrade Gold from England, being subject to, and struggling to make sheet and wire products that would otherwise be easily available.
 (Such gold ‘mill products’ were not, until very recently, available in Fairtrade Gold.)

 Why Purchase Fairtrade Gold?

 From a business perspective, Fairtrade Gold does not make much sense.
 But from every other humanistic perspective, it is the only gold that make sense.

 Recycled gold and newly-mined gold is the same gold.
 Gold mining, whether from large mines or small scale sources, creates massive environmental destruction and has terrible social costs.